nextcloud/documentation/admin_manual/configuration_server/config_sample_php_parameters.rst

 Enables log rotation and limits the total size of logfiles.
 The default is 0, or no rotation.
 Specify a size in bytes, for example 104857600 (100 megabytes = 100 * 1024 * 1024 bytes).
 A new logfile is created with a new name when the old logfile reaches your limit.
-The total size of all logfiles is double the ``log_rotate_sizerotation`` value.
+If a rotated log file is already present, it will be overwritten.

 Alternate Code Locations
 ------------------------